MIFisheriesScience/MIFisheriesScience.github.io/_pages/6003AssignmentGuide.md

 6. Create a visual representation of the model
 7. Simulate from the model

-Note that Part 3 comes immediately after Part 2.
-There is no need to re-do your data exploration in part 3, as it will already be completed in part 3.

 ### Timeline and Submission

-**Part 3 is due by the end of week 12** and should be submitted by email to the instructor.
+**Part 3 is due by the end of week 12**

-The deliverables for Part 3 should be organized as follows:
+The deliverable for Part 3 is a rendered markdown document, as a PDF or HTML file.
-* A properly-organized R project should be created that contains all data and scripts
-* A document that includes everything, including plots and relevant R output.
-You should both show the direct output from R, and interpret it in your own words
-* A separate .R script that includes all necessary code to conduct the data exploration

-It is recommended that you simply add to the project folder that you created for Part 2.
-Place everything into a zip file and submit to the instructor.

-While it is not a requirement, I encourage you to use R Markdown for this assignment, so that diagnostic plots can be embedded directly with the text.
-See: [https://mifisheriesscience.github.io/courses/6002Data/6002Week11/](https://mifisheriesscience.github.io/courses/6002Data/6002Week11/)

 ### Grading

-Steps 1-7:

-* Each should include a chunk of R code, output, and intepretation. /5 for each step

-Total: /35
+The rendered Markdown file should, for each step, show your R code, the output, and your interpretation.

+Rubric enclosed in Teams.

-**Between parts 1, 2, and 3, the Major Assignment is worth a total of 81 marks, which correspond to 60% of the course grade.**
+**Between parts 1, 2, and 3, the Major Assignment is worth 60% of the course grade.**

 # Minor Assignment 1